johnsonjh/vlarn/README.md

 - [Gridfinity Gitlab Issues](https://gitlab.gridfinity.com/jeff/vlarn/-/issues)

-- Alternately, you may contact the current maintainer — Jeffrey Johnson
+- Alternately, you may contact the VLarn maintainer, Jeffrey H. Johnson
-  \<[jhj@trnsz.com](mailto:jhj@trnsz.com)\> — with any bug reports or questions.
+  \<[jhj@trnsz.com](mailto:jhj@trnsz.com)\>, with bug reports or questions.
   Please include '_VLarn_' in the Subject line.

-## Branding
+## Name and Branding

 To avoid user confusion or version clashes with other _Larn_/_ULarn_ derivatives, the next release of _VLarn_ will be **VLarn 5.0**.

-This release will incorporate changes and additions from Josh Bressers' _ULarn 1.7_, as well as Nathan Tenny's '_Variant ULarn_' release 1.5.4.
+This future release will incorporate changes and additions from Josh Bressers' _ULarn 1.7_, as well as Nathan Tenny's '_Variant ULarn_' release 1.5.4.

-## New features in VLarn 5
+## New features in VLarn 5-alpha

 - Adjusted maps to not require diagonal movements.
 - Extended time limits